ubirch/load-tests-sim/README.md

 3. An important place where to find info is, of course, <https://gatling.io/docs/2.3/>

 4. Be aware that if data is not overwritten but appended if files already exist

+5. Note that if you sent data in a random/shuffled way, it is likely that the verification will fail, it is recommended in this case to either:
+Shuffle/randomize the data files but having them previously stored or keep "queue" as sending ordering.